-We allow a maximum of five customers in store at any given time.
-We request all customers wear masks and sanitize their hands upon entering the store — we have a sanitizing station at the entrance.
+There is no longer a maximum on capacity at our store.
+We require customers to wear masks in store at all times, and offer hand santizer at the entryway.
 If you have been symptomatic in the past two weeks, or exposed to anyone with COVID-19, please do not enter the store.

 We also offer a contactless pickup option.
-Call us at 215-563-4184 or use our website to place an order.
+Call us at (215) 563-4184 or use our website to place an order.
 We will prepare your order and collect payment prior to pickup.
-When you’re ready to collect your order, please give us a call and we will bring your order to the door.
+When you’re ready to pick up, please give us a call and we will bring your order to the door.
 We encourage customers to use this option whenever possible.

-Gift certificates and tote bags are available for purchase in store and online.
+Gift certificates are available for purchase in store and online.

 If you have any questions, please check out our FAQ.

-Sign up for our weekly newsletter here, to see new releases, signed book highlights, and staff picks!
+Sign up for our weekly newsletter here, to see new releases and signed book highlights!